mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/behavior/index.md

 !!! question  "Can I access the parent in the constructor?"

-    No, it doesn't work because the node is not attached yet.
+    No, it doesn't work because the node is not attached yet ([documentation](https://www.jetbrains.com/help/mps/behavior.html#conceptconstructors)).
 Use for example a [node factory](https://www.jetbrains.com/help/mps/smodel-language-modification-operations.html#newnodecreation) to access the parent instead.

 !!! question  "Can I use a more specific return type while overriding behavior?"